kamkor/blog/_posts/2015-9-30-Covariance-And-Contravariance-In-Scala.md

 }
 {% endhighlight %}

+Example above only took advantage of contravariant type parameter of `(T1) => R` but covariant type parameter `R` can be just as useful.

 ### Immutable container types - Option, Collections ###

-Scala immutable container types such as [`Option`](http://www.scala-lang.org/api/current/#scala.Option), [`List`](http://www.scala-lang.org/api/current/#scala.collection.immutable.List) are covariant in its type parameter.
-If this wasn't the case, then in the code snippet below, separate `getPrices` method for each `MusicInstrument` would have to be implemented.
-However, with the covariance, one method is enough.
+Scala immutable container types such as [`Option`](http://www.scala-lang.org/api/current/#scala.Option) and [`List`](http://www.scala-lang.org/api/current/#scala.collection.immutable.List) are covariant in its type parameter.
+If this wasn't the case then in the code snippet below, separate `getPrices` method for each subtype of `MusicInstrument` would have to be implemented.
+However, with the use of covariant subtyping, one method is enough.

 {% highlight scala %}
 def getPrices(instruments: List[MusicInstrument]) = {